davidmertenjones/kanto-team-exercise1/kanto-team-exercise2.md

 - Issue 2: Use a helper function to replace the recurring code to download the wikepedia package and save the file for each implementation package.

 - Issue 3: Since the search phrase is hard-coded , the user should be able input their own search term.
+If the user input search term is less than 4 characters, default to "generative artificial intelligence"

 - Issue 4: auto_suggest=False as been defined as an argument for each of the implementation methods.
 Make it the default argument and update it as needed.

-- Issue 5: # Remove the function for the convertion of objects produced by wikipedia package to a string variable.
+- Issue 5: If the object already a string no need to covert the object to a string.